nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Parts

 Some publications are divided into parts, each containing a number of chapters.
 By default, the part heading and any associated contents must be placed in a separate content file and the [^section^] element associated with the part heading must be closed at the end of that file.
 Each chapter of the part must then have its own content file.
-Note that chapter headings must be marked up as [^h2^], even though they are the first heading of its content file.
-Semantic attributes [^/role^] and [^/epub:type^], must be given to the `<section>` elements of both part and chapters.
+Note that chapter headings within parts must be marked up as [^h2^], even though they are the first heading of the content file.
+Semantic [^/role^] and [^/epub:type^] attributes must be given to the `<section>` elements of both parts and chapters.

 Ordering Agencies might give instructions to keep whole parts in single content files, if the size of the content is small enough to not inhibit the performance of reading systems.
-The part heading will be the `<h1>` and the chapter headings `<h2>` and the `<section>` element associated with the part heading will wrap all the contained chapters.
+The part heading will be the `<h1>` and the chapter headings `<h2>`, and the `<section>` element associated with the part heading will wrap all the contained chapters.
 Of course, semantic attributes, `role` and `epub:type`, must still be given to the `<section>` elements of both part and chapters.
 Note that this alternative option is only to be used if cleared by the Ordering Agency.

 ## Markup Requirements

 These guidelines will not give highly detailed descriptions of how to correctly handle general content.
 Common recommendations for making valid and accessible HTML content will apply.
-As a general rule, the simple solution is almost always the best solution.
-Using common elements like [^p^], [^blockquote^], [^aside^], [^ul^], [^ol^], [^dl^], [^table^], [^figure^], etc., and the common structural elements like [^section^] and headings will almost always be sufficient.
-More specialised elements, or special attributes, may be needed occasionally, though.
-Some of the more common cases will be described below, and more obscure ones will be covered specifically in Editing Instructions.
+As a general rule, the simple solution is the best solution.
+Using common elements like [^p^], [^blockquote^], [^aside^], [^ul^], [^ol^], [^dl^], [^table^], [^figure^], etc., and structural markup like [^section^] and headings will almost always be sufficient.
+More specialised elements, or special attributes, may be needed occasionally.
+Some of the more common cases will be described below, and more obscure ones will be covered in Editing Instructions.

-For further information about the common HTML elements and their attributes, please refer to [[[html5]]].
+For further information about HTML elements and their attributes, please refer to [[[html5]]].

-Note that, [again](#h-note-1), if the source material for an EPUB production is an EPUB file, or any other HTML- or XML-based material, it can not be assumed that the markup of the contents is already correct.
-Proper analysis of the content and its semantics must always be performed by the Supplier in accordance with this document.
+Note that, again, [if the source material is an EPUB file](#h-note-1), or any other HTML- or XML-based material, it cannot be assumed that the markup is already correct.
+Proper analysis of the content must always be performed by the Supplier in accordance with this document.

 ### Pagination